code77withHimanshu/Ecommerce/README.md

 Clone the repository and open in VS code.
  - `git clone git@github.com:code77withHimanshu/Ecommerce.git`

+Note: In order to access the `db.sql` file, import it in MySql Workbench.
+Then use the database `Ecommerce` to see all the tables.

 ### Step-2
 Go to the backend folder and open .env file.
 You can change the .env file according to your configuration.